victordomingos/optimize-images/README.md

 reduce the file size of images.

-This application is intended to be pure Python, with no special dependencies besides Pillow, therefore ensuring compatibility with a wide range of systems.
+This application is intended to be pure Python, with no special dependencies besides Pillow and watchdog, therefore ensuring compatibility with a wide range of systems.
 If you don't have the need for such a strict dependency management, you will probably be better served by any several other image optimization utilities that are based on some well known external binaries.